Car insurance in Alexandria, Virginia [Rates + Comparison Guide 2020]

 The Alexandria Police Department website has a form you must fill out to request a report.

-What is the minimum car insurance I have to have?
+What is the minimum car insurance I have to have in Alexandria?

 Many companies don’t give the option to purchase the minim requirements because, in the real world, they’re way too low to offer adequate protection.
 By law, though, these are the minimum requirements.